nikhilcusc/CoroFlask/README.md

 - [x] Remove second y axis on stacked graphs.

 ### Notes:
 1. Flask can pull data from Select tag only using name attribute.
-Does not work for id tag.
+Does not work for id attribute.